 \subsubsection{Conservation of energy, momentum and angular momentum}

 We generate realistic million-body ($N=10^6$) star cluster initial conditions for our \frost{} simulations using the McLuster code \citep{Kupper2011}.
-We use the common density profile of \cite{Plummer1911}, and the mass distribution of the stellar population corresponds to an initial mass function of \cite{Kroupa2001} evolved to an age of $1$ Gyr.
+We use the common density profile of \cite{Plummer1911}, and the mass distribution of the stellar population corresponds to an initial mass function of \cite{Kroupa2001} evolved to an age of $1$ Gyr after which the masses of the stars and compact remnants range from $0.08\,M_\mathrm{\odot}$ to $\sim11\,M_\mathrm{\odot}$.
 The half-mass radius of the cluster is $r_\mathrm{1/2} = 3.5\,$pc and its total stellar mass is $M=3.91\times10^5\,M_\odot$, i.e. the cluster model is somewhat more massive than an average Milky Way globular cluster \citep{Heggie2003}.
 For additional details about the star cluster initial conditions see Appendix \ref{appendix: plummer}.

 We run the million-body initial conditions using \frost{} for $50$ N-body time units ($t=50\,t_\mathrm{nb}$) of the star cluster corresponding to approximately $12$ Myr of simulation time \citep{Heggie1986}.
 The integration accuracy parameter is set to $\eta = 0.2$.
 We test two different values of gravitational softening in two separate simulation runs.
 In the first run we use a gravitational softening of $\epsilon_\mathrm{P} = 10^{-3}$ pc while in another simulation the softening parameter is set to an extremely small value of $\epsilon_\mathrm{P} = 1\,R_\mathrm{\odot} \sim 2.3\times10^{-8}$ pc.
 The values of total energy $E$, momentum $P=\norm{\vect{P}}$ and angular momentum $L=\norm{\vect{L}}$ of the cluster are measured every $0.01$ Myr during the simulation.